commercetools/merchant-center-application-kit/playground/README.md

 A webpack server will start building the source codes and will open up a page in the browser.
 At this point you can start developing the app and webpack will reload the page whenever you make some changes.

-> The `env.json` file contains necessary config to run the application on localhost.

-### API domains
+## Merchant Center API

-The MC runs on 2 different data centers: one in `EU` and one in `US`.
+The Merchant Center runs on 2 different _data centers_: one in `EU` and one in `US`.
 Depending on which one you would like to target for your application, you need to adjust a couple of fields in the `env.json` file.

-The **MC API** is available at the following domains:
+The **Merchant Center API** is available at the following domains:

 - for `EU`: `https://mc-api.commercetools.com`
 - for `US`: `https://mc-api.commercetools.co`

+The Merchant Center API mostly works as an **API Gateway** and exposes several entry points, like:

+- `/tokens` is used to log a user in with _username/password_.
+The API will create an access token and put it into a **cookie** in the response.
+- `/graphql` this is a _special_ GraphQL endpoint that requires a header `X-Graphql-Target` one of the values available in the variable `GRAPHQL_TARGETS` in the [`constants`](../packages/constants) package.
+The header is used to proxy the graphql request to the specific graphql server.
+We recommend to do an instrospection query with a [graphql IDE](https://github.com/prisma/graphql-playground) to inspect the different schemas.
+- `/proxy/ctp/<CTP_API_URL>` is used to proxy requests to the [CTP API](https://docs.commercetools.com/http-api.html).
+Requests should be exactly the same as you would make to the CTP API directly, only prefixed with `/proxy/ctp` so that the Merchant Center API can authorize the request and proxy it to the CTP API.

-### Running in production
+## Running in production

 To run the application in production mode, you need to take a couple of steps: